What is cloud calling?

 Moreover, some CRM software like LeadSquared provides a mobile cloud calling connector.
 Thus, allowing you to configure the telephony provider of your choice.
 With this, you can send/receive calls from the web/mobile app and track the lead journey henceforth.
 It improves your remote sales team productivity to a great extent.
 On the flip side, managers can track and record calls for sales quality management.

 Are you looking for a cloud calling and lead management solution for your field sales team?
 Do try LeadSquared mobile CRM once.
-Try it free!
+Book a Demo!